MicrosoftDocs/appcenter-docs/docs/sdk/auth/ios.md

     if claimsData != nil {
       let claims = try JSONSerialization.jsonObject(with: claimsData!, options: []) as?
 [AnyHashable: Any] if claims != nil {

+        // Get display name.
         let displayName = claims!["name"]
         if displayName is String {

           // Do something with display name.
         }

+        // Get email addresses.
         let emails = claims!["emails"] as?
 [Any]
         if emails != nil && emails!.count > 0 {
           let firstEmail = emails![0] as?
 String

-          // Do something with email.
+          // Do something with the first email address.
         }
       }
     }